catalingavan/logbee-integrations-examples/LogbeeAPI/README.md

 Logbee provides API for logging events and requests from your applications.

-## Create a Log Request
+## Create a Request Log

-To create a new log request, use the following endpoint:
+To create a new request log, use the following endpoint:

 Values for \_OrganizationId\_ and \_ApplicationId\_ can be retrieved from the user-interface page of the application configuration.